Code-Institute-Submissions/KeithBautista-guess-the-globe/README.md

 #### Returning User

 4. I want to be able to play the game on any device that I choose, especially my phone.
-5. I want to play the game with friends and family to compare knowledge on flags and countries.

 #### Site Owner

-6. As the site owner I want users to enjoy the game I have created.
+5. As the site owner I want users to enjoy the game I have created.
-7. As the site owner I want users to have the ability to get in contact with me in case further oportunities arise.
+6. As the site owner I want users to have the ability to get in contact with me in case further oportunities arise.
-8. As the site owner I want the users to be able to easily access the site and know their current progress through the questions.
+7. As the site owner I want the users to be able to easily access the site and know their current progress through the questions.

 ## Design Decisions